 References relevance.
 The research papers mentioned in “References” must be directly related to the contents of the manuscript.

 Article authorship.
-Only those who have essential contribution for writing the article can be identified as authors.
+Only those who have provided an essential contribution for writing the article can be identified as authors.

 Declaring conflict of interest.
 Authors must declare conflict of interest that can influence the results of the research.

 Contribution to editorial decisions.
 Reviewers’ precise work underpins the decisions of the editorial board/programme committee for publishing.
 Besides, reviewers’ comments can improve the quality of the manuscripts.
 Any information that may be the reason for the rejection of publication of a manuscript must be communicated to the Editor.